The Team

 Transfer Student Scholarship (2017)

 Erika worked as a research assistant in the BIH lab while she was a MA student in Sport Management at Western University.
 Her research interests include gender equity and equality in sport, senior leadership, women and girls in sport, and physical literacy.
-Erika is now a PhD student at the University of Ottawa.
+Erika went on to pursue a PhD at the University of Ottawa.

 PackianathanChelladurai Award at Western University (2018)